-What did I do this summer?
-I spent three weeks with K-5 summer school students in a local school district.
-It was the most intense visiting author program I’ve ever done.
+What did I do one summer?
+I spent three weeks with K‑5 summer school students in a local school district.
+It was the most intense visiting author program I’d ever done.
 Three weeks, four sites, 1700 students.
 Whew!
 It was hard work and incredibly rewarding.
-I shared this process in my Salas Snippets e-letter for educators last month (you can subscribe here), but then I decided to share it here on my blog, too.
-Maybe this would be a nonfiction project you’d like to undertake with your own students in this new school year?
-Having students use A LEAF CAN BE… and WATER CAN BE… as mentor texts for their own Can Be… books felt amazing.
+I shared this process in my Small Reads e‑letter for educators last month (you can subscribe here), but then I decided to share it here on my site, too.
+Maybe this is a nonfiction project you’d like to undertake with your own students this school year?
+Having students use A Leaf Can Be… and Water Can Be… as mentor texts for their own Can Be… books felt amazing.
 Here’s a video about the whole process–check out the students’ awesome work!

 * the teaching guide, which suggests a Can Be… book and includes a few binding ideas and one template page

 And here are some basic steps, though you can, of course, adjust these to fit your specific group of kids!

 1. Students each pick a broad TOPIC to explore.
 Good choices would be an animal (though if it’s an animal they don’t know well, more research will be involved), a basic nature object (a stick, the sun, a bug), or a manmade but VERY general object like paper, or a box.

 2. Then students ASK questions about their object.
 You can read them some questions to get them started.
 They should jot down questions or you could keep a running list posted in your room.
 Here are some examples: